ec-europa/ec_europa/templates/README.txt

 page.tpl.php template file is located at sites/*/themes/atomium/templates/page/page.tpl.php.
 To override any of these files, copy them from the Atomium base theme and place them in here.

+For more information about the template management, please read the README file of Atomium theme.